The Silvertrac Extra

-You should also remember that companies who offer better services are able to charge more.
+You should also remember that companies that offer better services can charge more.
 Learning how to justify why your company may cost more than competitors is an important skill.

 Coming to the table with strong CVPs will help you justify a higher rate.
 For example, guard management software that makes you more accountable than the next company makes you worth more than them, too.
 Little things like clean uniforms and better communication channels will also add value to your company.
-Good reviews and testimonials can go a long way toward proving your value, too.
+Good reviews and testimonials go a long way toward proving your value.

 Proposals should be designed to set the hook early.
 What’s the hook, you ask?
 A powerful differentiator, of course!

 Property managers won’t always read your proposal from cover to cover.
-In many instances, they’ll just skim the beginning, then flip to the back to review your prices.
-If you don’t catch their attention in the first couple of pages, they are going straight to your rates.
+In many instances, they’ll skim the beginning and then flip to the back to review your prices.
+If you don’t catch their attention in the first couple of pages, they will go straight to your rates.
 At that point, you’ve lost all leverage in the conversation.

 4. Do Your Research

-Good marketing doesn’t just involve branding and advertising — it also includes understanding the individual needs of specific prospects and allowing them to guide your approach.
-Often, adjusting your proposals to meet those needs can be the difference between a win and a rejection.
+A good security marketing strategy doesn’t just involve branding and advertising — it also includes understanding the individual needs of specific prospects and allowing them to guide your approach.
+Often, adjusting and improving your contract proposals to meet those needs can be the difference between a win and a rejection.

 5. Check Your Reviews

-Online reviews are very important to any modern marketing strategy.
-Property managers are checking your company’s pages on online review sites, and if they don’t find satisfied clients, that significantly reduces your chances for landing the deal.
+Online reviews are very important to any security digital marketing strategy.
+Property managers will check your company’s pages on online review sites, such as Google and Yelp.
+If they don’t find satisfied clients, that significantly reduces your chances of landing the deal.

 Improving your reviews requires attacking the problem from both ends.
 Politely reach out to anyone who might have given you a negative review and see if you convince them to change their rating.
 At the same time, encourage and incentivize existing clients to leave you great ratings online.